divanvisagie/blog/content/post/docker/index.md

 docker run -d -p 9411:9411 openzipkin/zipkin
 ```

-This will start up a copy of the Zipkin Docker image, exposing the port 9411 as 9411 on your machine, and if it doesn't find it on this local machine, it will pull it from [DockerHub](https://hub.docker.com/r/openzipkin/zipkin/).Once it is set up , you will be able to browse to zipking at [http://localhost:9411](http://localhost:9411)
+This will start up a copy of the Zipkin Docker image, exposing the port 9411 as 9411 on your machine, and if it doesn't find it on this local machine, it will pull it from [DockerHub](https://hub.docker.com/r/openzipkin/zipkin/).Once it is set up, you will be able to browse to zipking at [http://localhost:9411](http://localhost:9411)

 Now this may seem pointless right now, since I have only replaced the one software install (Java) with another software install (Docker), but let's take this a step further and install [Unleash](https://github.com/Unleash/unleash) on our machine.